gylshaurya/gylshaurya/README.md

 # Hi, I'm Shaurya

-I'm a Student at IIT Roorkee, I love buikding things and have developed multiple applications in web, android, Blockchain, AI & Data.
+I'm a Student at IIT Roorkee, I love building things and have developed multiple applications in web, android, Blockchain, AI & Data.

 Currently focused on: